gabrielsantanavieira44-glitch/python-inventory/README.md

 ---

-📦 • Simple Inventory System (Python)
+## SIMPLE INVENTORY SYSTEM (PYTHON)

-A basic inventory system made in Python using lists, loops and conditionals.
+A simple terminal-based inventory system built with Python.

-🚀 • Features
+This project is meant to practice basic programming logic and data handling.

+---

+## FEATURES

+Inventory Management

 Add items to your inventory

 Remove items from your inventory

-View all items
+View all stored items

-Simple menu system in terminal
+Simple Menu System

+Interactive terminal menu

+Navigation using numeric input

 ---

-🧠 • What I used
+## WHAT I USED

+Python Basics

 variables

+input / print

 lists

-functions

-while loop
+Logic

 if / elif / else

-input / print
+while loops

+Functions

+basic function structure

+code organization

 ---

-▶️ • How to run

-1. Make sure you have Python installed

-2. Run the file:

-python main.py

----

-📌 • Example menu
+## MENU EXAMPLE

 1 - Add item
 2 - Show inventory
 3 - Remove item
 0 - Exit

 ---

-🎯 • Goal
+##PURPOSE

-This project was made to practice Python basics and understand how to build simple interactive programs.
+This project was created to practice Python fundamentals and improve logical thinking by building a simple interactive system.

 ---

-📚 • Future improvements
+## FUTURE IMPROVEMENTS

 save inventory to a file

-improve error handling
+better input validation

-better menu design
+improve menu structure

-organize code using functions/classes
+convert into class-based system (OOP)

+---

+## AUTHOR

+Created by gabiruxx while learning Python step by step.

 ---